robcog-iai/UR17/Documentation/Tutorial.md

 ***Now that object is Cuttable.***

-### (Optional) Step 3: Add Resistance
+### (Optional) Step 3: Adjust Resistance
-To give an object a resistance on which the knife's progress through it is hindered, go to the tag section (under the Details view) and add two more tags: The first one called "**Resistance**" and the second a number from one to one-hundred.
+To give an object a resistance on which the knife's progress through it is hindered, go to the tag section (under the Details view) and look for the two tags "**Resistance**" and the one directly below containing a numerical value (Default:"0").
+Changing the latter to a value in between 0-100, from non-existent to full, changes the resistance.

+For example, changing 0 to 100 will make it look like this...

-***You don't need this, as it will work even without these Tags.***
+***You don't need to do this, as it will work even without changing these Tags.***

 ![TutorialPic10](TutorialPictures/12.PNG)
-**It will look like this**

 [Top](#ur17---p2)

 ## Give the Object an Inner Material